marchoeppner/LaMeta/README.md

 3. Additionally, a co-assembly with Megahit is performed.
 Using a groupfile it is possible to split samples into separate groups for this co-assembly.
 Again the resulting contigs are used as reference for backmapping, followed by two separate binning approaches using MaxBin2 and Metabat2, which for this approach now can also incorporate across-sample abundance differences for the binning procedure.
 4. The resulting bins from the single-sample and subgroup co-assembly approaches are finally dereplicated using the dRep package, to achieve the highest-possible quality of single-genome bins combined with low redundancy.
 5. All samples are again mapped to the final resulting bins to estimate bin abundance.

+As LaMeta is designed to run on common distributed compute systems by using [Netxflow](https://www.nextflow.io), its throughput is limited only by the available hardware and can theoretically scale to hundreds of samples.

 ## Documentation